rcolistete/MicroPython_MLX90615_driver/README.md

 ```

 #### 3.4) Setting the MLX90615 configuration
-Emissivity should be set depending on the material type
+[Emissivity depends on the material type](https://www.optotherm.com/emiss-table.htm), so it should be set to correctly measure the object temperature :
 ```
 irsensor.set_emissivity(97)   # e = 0.97
 ```
-The current I2C address of MLX90615 should be 0x00 to avoid errors while setting the new EEPROM I2C address :
+The current I2C address of MLX90615 should be 0x00 to avoid errors while setting the new I2C address in EEPROM :
 ```
 irsensor = mlx90615.MLX90615(i2c, address=0x00)
 irsensor.set_i2c_address(0x5C)